 Blair Stocker, from the blog Wise Craft Handmade, is just creative when it comes to using what you have to make something useful, and more importantly, beautiful.
 She is a blogging pioneer and has been blogging her handmade journey since 2008.
 She doesn’t just quilt but dabbles in a variety of sewing and DIY areas that she documents on her blog.
 She recently released her second book, Wise Craft Quilts, which focuses on using recycled materials to make a variety of projects for your home.
 Have you ever wondered what to make with your wedding dress?
 Have you ever scored a bundle of vintage material?
 What about those dress shirts your husband doesn’t wear any longer?
 Baby clothes you can’t part with?
 Blair has a great variety of projects in the book to use up those loved treasures.
 I wanted to put this on list because I think it is a great way to make something without a lot of money in materials upfront.
 Note:: Blair’s first book is Wise Craft:: Turning Thrift Store Finds, Fabric Scraps, and Natural Objects into Stuff You Love.

 Carolyn Friedlander is a fellow Floridian and quilter.
 I have been lucky enough to have lunch with her often when I travel to her hometown which is just surreal to me.
-Defiantly a perk of the job and living in Florida.
+Definitely a perk of the job and living in Florida.
 She is such an amazing creative in the way she thinks about the materials she uses, the intentionality of the process, and presentation of her finished projects.
 She is a trained architect turned fabric designer and I feel like the sewing industry really gained a gem when she made the switch.
 Her debut book, Savor Each Stitch, is one of my all time favorite books.
 I read the entire book cover to cover the moment it landed in my hands.
-She has a variety of projects in the book but the amazing thing about the book are the stories she shares about each project.
+She has a variety of projects in the book but the amazing thing about the book is the stories she shares about each project.
 I haven’t mastered hand sewing yet but I think Carolyn is going to be the reason I do some day which is what the book encourages.
 It isn’t about finishing something fast but finishing it with happiness and intention.

 I chatted about Savor Each Stitch with Carolyn on episode 032 if you want to check it out.

 Heather Jones is an artist with a passion for sewing.
 She looks at fabric and thread as a way to express the many beautiful things in her every day life.
 I drive by a building and think that is a cool pattern of windows but Heather drives by and thinks I need to make that into a quilt pattern.
-I have always wanted to make what I see in my every day life into a quilt, que the design I see on the walls every time I walk by a local store in town, but I just didn’t know where to start.
+I have always wanted to make what I see in my every day life into a quilt, cue the design I see on the walls every time I walk by a local store in town, but I just didn’t know where to start.
 Heather’s book, Quilt Local, helps you through the process of looking at the every day things we love so much and translating them into a sewn project you can love and cherish.
 I also like that the designs are modern and doable with several different examples to show how different fabrics make each pattern unique.

 I chat about the book with Heather on episode 074 if you want to check it out.